 Both services have many features in common, even if they refer to them by different names.

-UXPressia is also the preferable tool if you think you'll need to download or print your maps.
-Not only does Narrandum have no such capability, there are no plans to offer them – it is conceived as an entirely *digital* tool for creating *living* artifacts which grow and develop over time, and that's why it prioritises visual appearance.
+UXPressia is also the better choice if you think you'll need to download or print your maps.
+Not only does Narrandum have no such capability, there are no plans to offer them – it is conceived as an entirely digital tool for creating living artifacts which grow and develop over time, and that's why it places such emphasis on visual appearance.
 The app itself is the best way to make client presentations of journey maps and customer personas, and if stakeholders have feedback, it can be included right there and then.
 No need to scuttle back to the office with a poster covered in scrawled notes.

 The journey map